HDMI Cables FAQ

 as well as support ANY device using an HDMITM connection.

-Cables that are 25 to 39ft are 26 AWG, and so on.
+Cables that are 20 to 39ft are 24 or 22 AWG, and so on.
 Most of

-our HDMI™ (and
+our HDMI (and

 HDMI/DVI) cables have ferrites to eliminate any outside radio

 interference.
-All are double-shielded.
+Most are triple shields - some are only double-shielded.
 All have

 silver-coated conductors.
 All are guaranteed to support all HDTV

-formats (1080p, 1080i, 720p, 720i).
+formats (1080p, 1080i, 720p, 720i) except where specifically noted.

 All our cables are RoHS compliant.
 All have 24K